ubuntu/ubuntu-desktop-documentation/docs/how-to/accessibility/read-documents-and-web-pages-using-the-screen-reader.md

 ## Read tables

-Orca provides several features specifically designed to improve access to tables found in web pages and other documents: configurable cell versus row reading, Structural Navigation and Dynamic Headers.
+Orca provides several features to access tables on web pages and in other documents.

-### Cell Versus Row Reading
+### Read the cell or the row

-Consider the process of examining the list of messages in your Inbox.
-In order to have Orca announce the sender, subject, date, and presence of attachments you would need Orca to speak the row.
-On the other hand, when navigating amongst rows in a spreadsheet, hearing the full row may not be desired if for no other reason than the sheer number of cells in each row.
-Thus in that case, you would want Orca to only speak the cell with focus.
+Consider the list of **messages in your Inbox**.
+To hear the sender, subject, date and presence of attachments, you want Orca to **speak the row**.

+On the other hand, consider the **rows in a spreadsheet**.
+You might not want to hear the full row because of the large number of cells in each row.
+In that case, you want Orca to only **speak the cell with focus**.
 Similar situations occur in document tables.

-Orca allows you to customize whether only the cell should be read, or if the full row should be, for GUI tables, document tables, and spreadsheets.
-Because these settings are independent of one another, you do not have to choose one table reading mode to fit multiple types of tables.

-You can set each of Orca's table reading preferences Orca wide as well as on an application-by-application basis.
-How to do each is described in the guide on Orca's preferences dialogs.
-The settings can be found on the Speech page.

-Lastly, there is also an Orca command which allows you to toggle cell versus row reading on the fly for the currently-active table:
+You can switch between cell and row reading for the current table:

 ::::{tab-set}
 :::{tab-item} Laptop layout